FernandoMiguel/AWS-Trust-CrossAccounts/README.md

 ### Policy: group_create_aws_accounts

 #### Description
-This policy allows a resource to assume the Role 'assumerole-create_account'.
+This policy allows a resource to assume the Role 'assumerole_create_account'.

 This policy is to be added to an IAM group.

-### Role: assumerole-create_account
+### Role: assumerole_create_account

 #### Description
-This role is assumed by an user, grating privileges to create AWS Orgs accounts
+This role is assumed by an user, grating privileges to create AWS Orgs accounts via policy [role_create_accounts](/policy/role_create_accounts.json)

 Create an IAM Role using the Billing Account ID as the trust relationship